qkfang/legoai.web/blog/2025-03-11-community-global-ai-bootcamp-sydney-2025-poster.md

 ---

-Join us at Global AI Bootcamp Sydney this Saturday! 🎤🤖 If you're passionate about hashtag#AI, hashtag#LEGO, and hashtag#Robotics, you won't want to miss talk.
+Join us at Global AI Bootcamp Sydney this Saturday! 🎤🤖 If you're passionate about AI, LEGO, and Robotics, you won't want to miss talk.
 I'll be sharing my story: 'LEGO + Python + GPT = The Journey from Dad to Superdad with Azure AI Services' 🌟

 🔥Global AI Bootcamp Sydney: https://lnkd.in/gQGsqvdW
 📅 When?
 This Saturday - 15th March 2025